romecode/Arista-CVP-Fabric-Builder/README.md

 - Define recipes for what templates to compile (fully customizable)
 - Override global variables within recipes
 - Variables for templates can be sourced from CSV, recipe, global, external CSV, telemetry
-- Template variables support math operations, comparisons
+- Template variables support math operations, comparisons, truncation
 - A multitude of predefined syntax to support grouping, iterations, and other structures
 - Talks to CVP via REST API
 - Work with existing CVP devices or CSV defined